Stella (American TV series): Format

 Stella is an adaptation of the Stella comedy troupe's stage show and short films.
-The series follows Michael, Michael, and David, three infantile men who always dress in suits, live together in a New York apartment, and apparently have no jobs.
-The show is a mix of sketch comedy and a sitcom; there is a central plot for each episode and recurring characters, but the show ignores continuity and is often surreal.
+The series centers on Michael, Michael, and David, three childlike men who consistently wear suits, live together in a New York apartment, and seemingly have no employment.
+The show blends sketch comedy with a sitcom format, featuring a central plot for each episode along with recurring characters, but it disregards continuity and often embraces surreal elements.

 The trio had made 28 short films between 1998 and 2002, which were shown as part of the live show.
 The shorts cover various topics such as searching for Santa, mustache growing, pizza eating, and other absurd situations.
 The group cleaned up much of its material for the show, much of which had been often derived from taboo or adult topics like necrophilia and dildos.

 The show employs absurdist humor.
 Notable guest stars include Paul Rudd, Rashida Jones, Sam Rockwell, Topher Grace, Tim Blake Nelson, Alan Ruck, Janeane Garofalo, Elizabeth Banks, and Edward Norton.